Healing Generational Trauma: From Understanding to Transformation - Part 2

 Van der Kolk, B. (2014).
 The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma.
 Viking.

-As someone who’s passionate about uncovering hidden truths and sharing that wisdom, I have dedicated myself to exploring the patterns that shape our lives beyond our conscious awareness.
-My journey into understanding and healing generational trauma has become my calling.
-I am to shed light on these hidden dynamics to help others discover their innate abilities for transformation and healing.— Natasha Marie✨
+Driven by a passion for uncovering hidden truths and sharing insights, I have dedicated myself to exploring the patterns that shape our lives beyond our conscious awareness.
+My journey into understanding and healing generational trauma has truly become my life’s work.
+I aim to illuminate these hidden dynamics, empowering others to tap into their inherent abilities for transformation and healing.— Natasha Marie